nverinaud/NVUIGradientButton/README.md

 # NVUIGradientButton

-A beautiful customizable iOS button with gradient.
+A beautiful customizable iOS button, flat on iOS 7, with gradient on earlier versions.

 ![A screenshot rendering NVUIGradient buttons](https://raw.github.com/nverinaud/NVUIGradientButton/master/images/screen.png)

 ## Requirements

 * You can use ARC or not, this library supports both
+* iOS 5.1+
-* iOS 4+
+* iOS 4 (should work but no longer officially supported)

 ## Usage